 In-Person Reading Group

 Our in-person group membership is rather small at 6-8 folks, which we feel is just right.
 Any more will stretch our living rooms and our conversation too much.
-If you know someone that you think would be a good fit for the group, please discuss this at a meeting prior to saying anything to the potential member.
-If agreed upon by the group, an invitation may then be extended.
-Our goal is to have considerate, interesting book discussions with a range of viewpoints, so we try hard to not have too many members from the same neighborhood, church, employer, etc.
+Our goal is to have considerate, interesting book discussions with a range of viewpoints, so we try hard to not have too many members from the same neighborhood, church, employer, etc. If you're interesting in joining our local group, please contact me.

 In-Person Reading Group